gabrielmcg/Docker-docs/ops/README.md

 <p class="p">The hybrid deployment will typically add 3 Windows worker nodes to this figure, co-located with the Linux workers.
 Note that some of the application
-    software supported by this configuration does not currently run on Windows, for example, the Sysdig Software Agent. </p>
+    software supported by this configuration does not currently run on Windows, for example, the Sysdig Software Agent (see the section <a class="xref" href="#sysdig">Monitoring with Sysdig</a>. </p>

 </div>